vrettasm/PyCamcoil/README.md

     # Use it to get a dataframe.
     df_coil = r_coil("APKAPADGL")

-If main module averages around '0.5' sec per '100' residue amino-acid chain:
+The main module (when is called directly inside a python environment as above) averages around '0.5' sec per '100' residue amino-acid chain:

     %timeit r_coil("APKAPADGLKMEATKQHNAPVVAPKAPADGLKMEATKQHPVVAPKAPADG
                    "LKMEATKQHPAPKAPADGLKMEATKQHNAPVVAPKAPADGLKMEATKQOH")